rtalexk/vpc_basic_public_private/README.md

 ## Creating subnets

-A subnet us a portion of your network (your VPC).
+A subnet is a portion of your network (your VPC).

 In an on-premise architecture it is common to design subnets based on departments and functionalities (ie. finances, HR, marketing, each of them with its own subred).